Line 1 (Granada Metro)

-In 2019 it received a total of 11.7 million passengers, which represents an increase of 15% compared to the previous year.
+In 2019, it served a total of 11.7 million passengers, a 15% increase over the previous year.

 Route

 Line 1 is currently the only line in service in the Granada Metro network.
 Is entirely in double-track except for a small 730-meter stretch in the municipality of Armilla, where due to the urban layout it was arranged in a single track.

 The track gauge is 1,435 mm (international gauge).
 It is 15 923 meters long and has 26 stations.

 The mixed-layout line consists of both underground and surface sections.
 In the latter, the infrastructure is integrated with the urban landscape of the city.
 The tracks are arranged on a segregated platform, decorated with cobblestones or grass.

 Rolling stock

 Line 1 of the Granada Metro is composed by 15 trains Urbos 3 model, made by CAF.
 These have five modules with a total length of 32 meters and capacity for 200 passengers each.